gem/oq-irmt-qgis/svir/help/source/04_connection_settings.rst

 credentials must be inserted to authenticate the user and to allow the user to log into the OQ-Platform.
 In the *Host* field insert the URL of GEM's production installation of the `OQ-Platform <https://platform.openquake.org>`_ or a different installation if you have URL access.
-If you still haven't signed up to the OQ-Platform, you can do so by clicking *Register to the OQ-Platform*.
+If you still haven't registered to use the OQ-Platform, you can do so by clicking *Register to the OQ-Platform*.
 This will open a new web browser and a `sign up page
 <https://platform.openquake.org/account/signup/>`_.
 The checkbox labeled
 *Developer mode (requires restart)* can be used to increase the verbosity of